10 Things You Should Ask Your Wedding Photographer

 This is important to ask because some photographers stick to a specific style and do not welcome requests.
 Other times the photographer might not have the equipment or experience to make that photo work.
 It is important to know that in advanced.
 For example.
 I frequently get requests for "OCF" or "Off Camera Flash" shots.
 These are night shots that require multiple flashes to work.

 I always welcome requests!
 My way of thinking is that I work for you!
-These images are most important to you, not me.
 I understand that every single wedding is different and if there is a shot that is important to you I will absolutely make sure to include it!
 I send every client a detailed questionnaire that includes the option to link your Pinterest board or include examples of shots you would like.
 That being said, make sure to remember you hired your photographer for a reason.
 If you add way too many requested shots it can take away from the photographers creativity and flow of the day.
 The questionnaire I send also has the option to include any additional shots of guests or family as well.
 I want to make sure you have photos that you love and capture your unique day perfectly!

 8. Do you offer any other services?

 Make sure to ask if the photographer offers any other services such as videography or engagement sessions.
 I offer engagement sessions for a special rate of $200 if you book any package.
 I also work with my husband, Daniel, to offer videography.
 You can view his pricing and work here. https://www.composedandexposedphoto.com/videography

 I also offer coverage for other events related to your wedding.
 Such as bridal showers and bachelorette parties.
-Prints and cards are available to purchase in your gallery.
+Prints, products, and cards are available to purchase in your gallery.

 9. Do you offer payment plans?
 Is there a retainer/down payment?